|

 the patient to recognize.
 Freud himself likened his "pressure

-technique"-the next method he used to extract the desired
+technique"--the next method he used to extract the

-kind of memories-to both hypnotism and crystal gazing (SE,
+desired kind of memories-to both hypnotism and crystal gazing

-objective tool of free association also produced a state
+supposedly objective tool of free association also produced

 no doubt also to hypnosis" (SE, 4:102).
 As Borch-Jacobsen